 - Peas – frozen peas that have been thawed.

-- Mayonnaise – low fat mayo can be substituted for regular mayo.
+- Mayonnaise – low fat mayo can be substituted for regular mayo, although I prefer real mayonnaise in this recipe.

 - Sour cream – low fat sour cream can be substituted for regular.